openpracticelibrary/openpracticelibrary/src/pages/practice/cynefin-framework.md

   * **Clear**: Cause-and-effect relationships exist.
 Best practices and standard operating procedures are effective.

   * **Complicated**: Cause-and-effect relationships can be determined through analysis.
-Experts can provide the best solutions.
+Multiple right answers exist.
+Expert analysis and good practices are necessary.

   * **Complex**: Cause-and-effect relationships are only apparent retrospectively.
 Experimentation and adaptation are necessary.

   * **Chaotic**: No clear cause-and-effect relationships exist.
 Immediate action is required to stabilize the situation.

-  **Disorder:** A state of ambiguity where it is unclear which domain a situation belongs to.
+  **Confused/Aporetic**: The situation is unclear, requiring more information to determine the domain, or deliberate confusion in order to aid innovation.
 whyDo: >-